-The university will also annually provide notices to employees, students, residents, other trainees, and volunteers (including faculty appointed without salary) regarding this policy, conduct that could constitute a violation of this policy, and information about available resources, such as support services, health services and mental health services.
+The university will also biannually provide notices to employees, students, residents, other trainees, and volunteers (including faculty appointed without salary) regarding this policy, conduct that could constitute a violation of this policy, and information about available resources, such as support services, health services and mental health services.
 UT Police will receive training on sexual misconduct policy and procedures, including their obligation to advise complainants of their option to file a complaint under these procedures, as well as to file a criminal complaint.

-The Title IX and Deputy Title IX

-Coordinators, investigators, and any others with authority over investigations or disciplinary proceedings involving sexual misconduct shall receive training each academic year about offenses, investigatory procedures, due process, and university policies related to sexual misconduct.
+The Title IX and Deputy Title IX Coordinators, investigators, and any others with authority over investigations, hearings or disciplinary proceedings involving sexual misconduct shall receive training annually.